 Origin and History

-Parmesan, or Parmigiano-Reggiano, originates from the Parma region of Italy.
-It has a long history dating back to the Middle Ages and is known as the “King of Cheeses.”
+Parmesan, or Parmigiano-Reggiano, is a cheese from the Parma region of Italy.
+Its history dates back to the Middle Ages, and it is known as the “King of Cheeses.”

 Characteristics